stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 The energy that fills it will allow you to understand the underlying motives of your relationship with money.
 Contemplation of the Gene Key of your Pearl will help you clarify your relationship with money and develop the right strategy in this matter.

 Pearl: 23.6
-Sidhi
-Quintessence
+Sidhi: Quintessence
-Gift
-Simplicity
+Gift: Simplicity
-Shadow
-Complexity
+Shadow: Complexity
 The Gene Key line in the Sphere of the Pearl describes your personal way to achieve Prosperity in this life.
 Each of the six Lines has its own Strategy that will help it achieve harmony in relations with the external environment and the world of material values.
 LINE 6.
 NATURE.
 The key to stabilizing the Pearl is for you to take care of the ecology and nature.
 * The Pathway of Service